Geometric Analysis of Token Selection in Multi-Head Attention: Introduction

 \section{Introduction}

-Attention is a context-dependent weighting mechanism that enables a model to aggregate information from short-term history without compressing it into a fixed bottleneck \cite{bahdanau2016neuralmachinetranslationjointly}.
-Scaled up within the \emph{Transformer} architecture \cite{vaswani2023attentionneed}, stacked self-attention and feed-forward layers have largely supplanted recurrence and convolutions, forming the core of modern large language models (LLMs).
+The attention mechanism is a context-dependent weighting operation that allows a model to aggregate information from its input history~\cite{bahdanau2016neuralmachinetranslationjointly}.
+In the Transformer architecture~\cite{vaswani2023attentionneed}, stacked self-attention and feed-forward layers replaced recurrence and convolutions as the dominant backbone for sequence modelling, and now form the core of modern large language models (LLMs).

-A growing theoretical literature studies the mathematical properties of attention in Transformers.
-Results establish expressive power, including universal approximation with positional encodings \cite{yun2020transformersuniversalapproximatorssequencetosequence,perez2021turing,bhattamishra2020ability,mudarisov2025limitationsnormalizationattentionmechanism}.
-A complementary line of work interprets self-attention as a normalised kernel smoother, motivating efficient linear variants with controlled approximation error \cite{choromanski2022rethinkingattentionperformers}.
+A large theoretical literature studies what attention can compute.
+Transformers with suitable positional encodings are universal approximators and can express rich sequence-to-sequence functions~\cite{yun2020transformersuniversalapproximatorssequencetosequence,perez2021turing,bhattamishra2020ability,mudarisov2025limitationsnormalizationattentionmechanism}.
+Another line of work interprets attention as a normalized kernel smoother, motivating efficient linear and kernelized variants with controlled approximation error~\cite{choromanski2022rethinkingattentionperformers}.
+These perspectives clarify expressivity and approximation, but they do not directly describe the geometry of the tokens selected by a trained attention head.

-Geometry offers complementary views of attention.
-First, attention coefficients live on the probability simplex $\Delta^{n-1}$: softmax can be seen as the solution to an entropy-regularised optimisation, while sparse alternatives (sparsemax, entmax) induce structured, low-dimensional solutions \cite{martins2016softmaxsparsemaxsparsemodel,peters2019sparsesequencetosequencemodels}.
-Second, geometry also shapes the representation space: rotary positional encodings act as rotations that encode relative phase \cite{su2023roformerenhancedtransformerrotary}, and hyperbolic variants adapt similarity to curved spaces to model hierarchical structure \cite{ganea2018hyperbolicentailmentconeslearning}.
+Geometry appears in attention in two different ways.
+First, attention weights lie on the probability simplex: softmax can be viewed as an entropy-regularized optimization, while sparse alternatives such as sparsemax and entmax induce structured low-dimensional solutions~\cite{martins2016softmaxsparsemaxsparsemodel,peters2019sparsesequencetosequencemodels}.
+Second, geometry shapes the representation space itself: rotary positional embeddings act through rotations that encode relative phase~\cite{su2023roformerenhancedtransformerrotary}, and hyperbolic representation spaces have been used to model hierarchical structure~\cite{ganea2018hyperbolicentailmentconeslearning}.
+In this work, we focus on a third geometric object: the attention-scaled value contributions \(\alpha_i v_i\) produced by a fixed layer and head.

-Recent empirical studies have revealed extreme-token phenomena such as the \emph{attention sink}, an emergent and apparently universal effect across LLMs \cite{gu2025attentionsinkemergeslanguage}, and the specialisation of heads into active and dormant roles \cite{guo2024activedormantattentionheadsmechanistically}.
-Other approaches propose explicit token-selection strategies-e.g., \emph{OrthoRank}, which leverages orthogonality to the sink token as a ranking criterion \cite{shin2025orthoranktokenselectionsink}.
-While these works highlight the importance of geometry and selection in attention, they stop short of a unified theoretical framework that quantifies geometric separability.